Updated version of NCT now on GitHub

-Since I am no longer working in academia, I wanted to update the NCT package and add example code of the new functionalities in the help file.
-I hope this will tackle most of the questions.
+The NCT package is updated!
+I added example code of the new functionalities in the help file and hope this will tackle most of the questions.
 You can now use NCT in combination with the estimateNetwork() function.
-This enables using various network estimation methods (e.g., … Continue reading
+This enables using various network estimation methods (e.g., mgm).
+Also, you can find example code for assessing differences…

 As of now, the article is available via its DOI: 10.1037/met0000476 or here.